cambiatus/cambiatus.github.io/features/actions.md

 **_Validity_ of an action.
 This can be by _date_ and _quantity_**
   - _Date_: An action can be claimed until certain date is reached.
 After the set date, claims cannot be opened.
 The validation of opened claims can occur after the set date.
   - _Quantity_ : Determines the number of times this action can be **Approved or Disapproved**.
 That means that the users can claim all they want, but only the specified number can lead to rewards.
-So lets say we configure this action to have `Quantity of 3`; we can have 100s of claims opened, but after the 3 one is voted fully (approved or disapproved) the rest will be "unvoteable:, as the action will change its status to "completed" (that is set the flag `is_completed` to `true`.
+So lets say we configure this action to have `Quantity of 3`; we can have 100s of claims opened, but after the 3 one is voted fully (approved or disapproved) the rest will be "unvoteable:, as the action will change its status to "completed" (that is set the flag `is_completed` to `true`).
+Quantity is about **claims**.

+Example of a sceario using **Quantity**
+> Lets say you create an action called "Plant a tree", that belongs to an objective called "Plant 2 trees".
+In this case, we configure that action to have `quantity` as 2.
+That is, after the community has verified that exactly 2 trees were planted, the action will be considered completed.
+Lets say that this community had high engagement, and a lot of users have claimed to plant trees.
+Lets assume that we had 10 claims open.
+Now the verifiers of that **action** will have check and give their vote on each **claim**.
+Lets say that they disapprove the first, approved the second.
+When its time to vote for the third one, their vote will fail.
+The action be considered completed.
+After that, all other claims will not be votable.

 **Verification**